 Allow the 'kuih seri muka' to cool to room temperature before cutting.
 Clean knife with a wet kitchen towel or use a plastic knife for a smooth cut.
 This 'kuih' can be kept for up to 24 hours if not refrigerated.
 Refrigerating it makes cutting easier.
 However, it will harden the layer of glutinous rice.
 Therefore, wrap the tray with cling wrap to prevent the glutinous rice from drying up.

 Once refrigerated, Kuih Seri Muka can be stored for 3-5 days.
 To sum this up, patience and caution is exercised in every step.
 I can assure you then that you will be beaming with pride at the perfect outcome of the 'kuih seri muka' if the steps and precautions are adhered.
 All said and done, do not forget to share a photo of the 'kuih' on this site.
 We look forward to seeing it.

 Kuih Seri Muka is also known as: Kuih SalatSteamed Glutinous Rice Cake with Pandan CustardKuih Seri Kaya

 Soak glutinous rice for at least 4 hours.
 Steam soaked glutinous rice with all ingredients listed in (A) for 40 minutes or until cooked.

-In ingredients group B, prepare pandan leaves extra by blending pandan leaves with water.
+Prepare pandan leaves extract by blending pandan leaves (listed in B) with water.
 In another bowl, mix the rest of the ingredients listed in B.